ti-cortex-m4/demo-java-completablefuture/readme.md

 ## The CompletableFuture class

 The _CompletableFuture_ class represents a stage in a multi-stage (possibly asynchronous) computation where stages can be _created, checked, completed_, and _read_.
 The _CompletableFuture_ class is the main implementation of the _CompletionStage_ interface, it also implements the _Future_ interface.
-That means the _CompletableFuture_ class can simultaneously represent _a stage_ in a multi-stage computation and _the result_ of such a computation.
+That means the _CompletableFuture_ class can simultaneously represent a _stage_ in a multi-stage computation and the _result_ of such a computation.

-This class specifies _the general workflow_ of the future/promise implementation in the CompletableFuture API:
+This class specifies _the general lifecycle_ of the future/promise implementation in the CompletableFuture API: